International Study Center

 U.S. based health insurance is mandatory for all students.
 An approved insurance plan will be automatically added to the Student’s invoice or directly invoiced by the University.
 Not all services are covered by the insurance provided, and the Student is responsible for any outstanding balances for non-covered services.
 Insurance policies based in countries outside of the U.S. will not be accepted as reasonable substitutes, except for pre-approved governmental-sponsored programs.

-Prices for programs, fees, and insurance are subject to change without notice.
-Current pricing can be found at https://isc.baylor.edu/admissions/fees.
+Prices for Programs, fees, and insurance are subject to change without notice.
+Current pricing can be found at http://isc.baylor.edu/admissions/fees.
 Published prices are relevant only for the year specified.
 Prices are adjusted at a minimum annually to reflect amendments made by the University and Study Group to their tuition and fees.

 The Student must meet attendance, course grade, and GPA requirements in both Baylor and GGP courses as specified in the relevant Study Group Student Handbook in order to maintain the status of academic good standing.